errbotio/errbot/docs/user_guide/plugin_development/testing.rst

     Description = my plugin

 This does absolutely nothing shocking, but how do you test it?
 We need to interact with the bot somehow, send it `!mycommand` and validate the reply.
-Fortunatly Err provides some help.
+Fortunatly Errbot provides some help.

 Our test, *test_myplugin.py*: